 ‘People value well-sewn garments and stylish cuts, and we embrace the functionality of everyday life in Scandinavia.
 But hey, we also have incredible brands to showcase.’

 For some time, Scandi style was stuck in a minimal echo chamber, known for tonal hues and head-to-toe black.
-Brands like GANNI and Stine Goya have refreshed the colour palette with welcoming bold and bright additions.
+Brands like GANNI and Stine Goya have refreshed the color palette with welcoming bold and bright additions.
 This is Scandi 2.0.

 And while both Danish and Swedish designers continue to thrive on new iterations of the crisp white shirt and tailored trousers, swathes of floor-skimming floral dresses styled with comfy trainers are just as relevant.